cyrichardson/docs-common/api-guide-template/api-reference/methods/http-request-template.rst

 Response codes
 ~~~~~~~~~~~~~~

-..
-Provide a `list-table` table with the possible response codes for
+Provide a `list-table` table with the possible response codes for the
-   the operation.
-Response code tables include the following columns:
+operation.
+Response code tables include the following columns: Code, Name,
-   Code, Name, Description.
-Following is an example table with just a
-   few possible codes.
+Description.
+Following is an example table with just a few possible codes.

-This operation can have the following response codes.
+This operation can have the following response codes:

 .. list-table::
    :widths: 15 10 30